Citroen DS5 Battery Replacement Cost

 It’s a hybrid car

-Although the DS5 is not as fun to drive as rivals, its ride is surprisingly comfortable and it feels upscale inside.
+Although the DS5 is not as fun to drive as rivals, its ride is surprisingly comfortable and feels upscale.
 The cabin is well-lit and features a huge windscreen that’s supposed to resemble an aircraft cockpit.
-A panoramic glass roof is optional and adds more light into the cabin.
+A panoramic glass roof is optional and adds more light to the cabin.

-The DS5 is available in three trim levels, with four engine options: 1.6-litre petrol, 110PS diesel, and a 2.0-litre diesel hybrid.
-The car has an average fuel consumption of 3.5 litres/100km.
-Its top speed is limited to 211 km/h, and it has a 60-litre fuel tank.
+The DS5 is available in three trim levels and four engine options: 1.6-litre petrol, 110PS diesel, and a 2.0-litre diesel hybrid.
+Its average fuel consumption is 3.5 litres/100km, its top speed is limited to 211 km/h, and it has a 60-litre fuel tank.

-The Citroen DS5 is able to provide great mileage when it’s on the highway.
+The Citroen DS5 provides great mileage on the highway.
 Its handling is excellent when coasting and cornering at high speeds.
-However, the hybrid drive is more expensive than it saves in fuel.
-But it’s an interesting technical gimmick.
+However, the hybrid drive is more expensive than it saves in fuel, but it’s an interesting technical gimmick.

-The Citroen DS5 is able to accelerate smoothly and steer sweetly despite its hybrid powertrain.
+Despite its hybrid powertrain, the Citroen DS5 accelerates smoothly and steers sweetly.
 It also has a wide range of driver assistance features, making it a sensible purchase for families.
 The car’s price is also reasonably affordable, making it an easy choice for most buyers.
 Its sales success is proof that it’s a great hybrid car.

-The Citroen DS5 has four different driving modes: normal, sport, comfort, and eco.
+The Citroen DS5 has four driving modes: standard, sport, comfort, and eco.
 These driving modes allow you to adjust the level of performance from the car’s engine to its suspension.
-The DS5 is also equipped with six light guides and twin exhaust pipes at the rear.
+The DS5 also has six light guides and twin exhaust pipes at the rear.

 The DS5 hybrid runs in Auto mode on startup, while Sport mode retains battery power for optimum performance.
-While a normal driving mode is suitable for everyday driving, sport mode makes use of the diesel engine almost continuously, giving up to 200bhp of thrust.
-In slippery conditions, you can switch the vehicle to 4WD mode to give you more grip on slippery surfaces.
+While a standard driving mode is suitable for everyday driving, sport mode uses the diesel engine almost continuously, giving up to 200bhp of thrust.
+You can switch the vehicle to 4WD mode in slippery conditions to give you more grip on slippery surfaces.

 The DS5 is available with a turbocharged petrol engine or two diesel engines.
 The diesel-electric Hybrid4 combines a 163-hp 2.0 HDi diesel engine with a 37-hp electric motor to send power to all four wheels as required.
-The hybrid drivetrain reduces CO2 emissions to 99g/km or 107g/km, depending on trim level.
-The DS5 is also capable of driving on electric power alone, when the battery is fully charged.
-This makes it the first Citroen production car to have a diesel electric hybrid drivetrain.
+Depending on trim level, the hybrid drivetrain reduces CO2 emissions to 99g/km or 107g/km.
+The DS5 is also capable of driving on electric power alone when the battery is fully charged.
+This makes it the first Citroen production car to have a diesel-electric hybrid drivetrain.

 While the DS5 offers a smooth and comfortable ride, it is not the most responsive car in the world.
-It feels a little fragile when bumped and is uncomfortable to drive on potholes.
-The steering is artificial and lacking natural feel, but is acceptable at higher speeds.
+It feels fragile when bumped and is uncomfortable to drive over potholes.
+The steering is artificial and lacks a natural feel, but it is acceptable at higher speeds.
 Despite its relatively powerful engine and automated manual transmission, the DS5 lacks instantaneous reactions.
 As a result, it’s best suited for motorway driving.

-Besides the conventional driving modes, the DS5 is also equipped with hybrid driving modes.
-Those who prefer a hybrid drive will probably appreciate the HYbrid4 most.
+The DS5 is also equipped with hybrid driving modes.
+Those who prefer a hybrid drive will probably appreciate the Hybrid4 most.
 However, if you are more comfortable driving on motorways and highways, the cheaper HDI 160 might be a better option.

-Changing the battery in a Citroen DS5 is fairly simple, although it does require a little bit of knowledge.
-A battery replacement will take about 15 to 40 minutes, depending on your level of experience.
-If you are not confident with electrical equipment, you can visit a battery fitment centre to get the job done.
+Changing the battery in a Citroen DS5 is fairly simple, although it does require some knowledge.
+Depending on your experience level, a battery replacement will take about 15 to 40 minutes.
+If you are not confident with electrical equipment, visit a battery fitment centre to complete the job.

-The life of a battery in a car is limited, and you will need to replace it at least every 4 years or so.
-Luckily, the Citroen DS5 battery has a warranty that covers it for two years.
-Nevertheless, it’s a good idea to get it checked every four years to make sure it’s in good condition.
+A car battery’s life is limited, and you will need to replace it at least every four years or so.
+Luckily, the Citroen DS5 battery has a two-year warranty.
+Nevertheless, getting it checked every four years is a good idea to ensure it’s in good condition.

 Another key component of a battery is the charging system.
 The DS5 has a charging system and a battery charger built into its dashboard.
-It also has an integrated GPS system, which is essential for safe navigation.
-The DS5 Hybrid4 is powered by a 2.0-litre turbodiesel engine with an electric motor.
+It also has an integrated GPS system essential for safe navigation.
+A 2.0-litre turbodiesel engine with an electric motor powers the DS5 Hybrid4.
 This engine produces a combined 158 horsepower and 340 Nm of torque.
-The DS5 Hybrid4 can run on electric power alone if the battery is charged.
+If the battery is charged, the DS5 Hybrid4 can run on electric power alone.
 The DS5 Hybrid4 also has a ‘4WD’ mode, which makes the diesel engine and electric motor work at the same time.

 Citroen has been making cars for over 60 years and continues to push the envelope with new technology.
-The DS5 is a great choice for a family car or a small town car.
+The DS5 is an excellent choice for family or small town cars.
 The DS5 is available in diesel, hybrid, and all-wheel drive.

 Replacing the battery in a Citroen DS5 hybrid car can be expensive.
-You may pay anywhere from $1,000 to $6,000, which includes the battery, labor, and testing.
-New batteries are usually more expensive than used ones, but they come with warranties of up to three years.
+The cost may range from $1,000 to $6,000, which includes the battery, labor, and testing.
+New batteries are usually more expensive than used ones, but they come with up to three years of warranty.

-Unlike the C5 Exclusive, the suspension on the DS5 isn’t that great.
+Unlike the C5 Exclusive, the DS5’s suspension isn’t that great.
 It dances across the road on lumpy corners.
 It also lacks lumbar support and single-action front seatbacks.
-Furthermore, the DS5’s suspension is also a bit boomy.
+Furthermore, the DS5’s suspension is a bit boomy.

 The DS5 isn’t for everyone.
 It is different and draws attention from passers-by.
-Its black roof panel is eye-catching and the huge chrome’sabers’ add to the appeal.
-The DS5’s design is also quite striking and stands out from other cars.
+Its black roof panel is eye-catching, and the huge chrome ‘ sabers’ add to the appeal.
+The DS5’s design is striking and stands out from other cars.

 Citroen DS cars have hybrid systems, which run on a diesel engine and an electric motor.
 The electric motor uses battery power when possible.
 However, if the vehicle reaches 30mph, it will use the battery.
 The car also has a unique panoramic glass roof that can be divided into three sections.

 Unlike other brands, Citroen’s models are not that difficult to repair.
 Many Citroen parts are readily available and cheap to replace.
-This is because Citroen has been around for a long time and has developed its manufacturing process to perfection.
+This is because Citroen has been around for a long time and has perfected its manufacturing process.

 A new battery can cost more than $2,500 to replace.
 However, a refurbished battery can cost as little as $1,000 to $1,400.